Missing and Murdered

 I feel like because I am a Cree woman, and I grew up in my community and I have family members who still live on the reserve, I have an understanding of some of these deeper issues.
 I also feel like I have an understanding of how these issues impact families.
 So I always want to be as responsible as I can to families when we’re asking them to talk about such painful things.

-JBN Inevitably in conversations about Indigenous issues, you have to turn to history.
-The big thing emerging in Canadian historical conscience right now is the residential schools.
+Inevitably in conversations about Indigenous issues, you have to turn to history.
+The big thing emerging in Canadian historical consciousness right now is the residential schools.
 That is such an important context for all of this and it is just now starting to be understood by the broader public.

-CW When I started out at CBC in 2000, I’d always obviously been interested in telling stories from Indigenous communities and telling stories from my own community and people.
+When I started out at CBC in 2000, I’d always obviously been interested in telling stories from Indigenous communities and telling stories from my own community and people.
 But, I think this interest and appetite has really exploded in the last five years.
 I think it’s been motivated by metrics, more than anything.
 But now we actually see, for example, that my podcast was popular, or that a story about Indigenous issues did really well online.
-Because everyone is measured by their digital numbers now — it’s not just CBC.
-Every major Canadian newsroom is now telling stories from Indigenous communities, because it has been proven that there is an audience for those stories.
+Because everyone is measured by their digital numbers now—it’s not just CBC.
+Every major Canadian newsroom is now telling stories from Indigenous

 I went to this Reconciliation and the media conference last year in Saskatoon after Colten Boushie was shot and killed in Saskatchewan.
 He was a young Indigenous man.
 The man who has been charged in his murder, a non-Indigenous farmer from Saskatchewan, is going to be on trial next year.